elvishcraftsman/bible-markdown/Bible-Markdown-Specification.md

 The Bible Markdown reading app can choose how to display verse numbers or whether to show them at all.
 Here is one option:

-> <sup>14</sup> “You are the light of the world.
-A city located on a hill can’t be hidden. <sup>15</sup> Neither do you light a lamp and put it under a measuring basket, but on a stand; and it shines to all who are in the house. <sup>16</sup> Even so, let your light shine before men, that they may see your good works and glorify your Father who is in heaven.
+> <sup>14</sup>&nbsp;“You are the light of the world.
+A city located on a hill can’t be hidden. <sup>15</sup>&nbsp;Neither do you light a lamp and put it under a measuring basket, but on a stand; and it shines to all who are in the house. <sup>16</sup>&nbsp;Even so, let your light shine before men, that they may see your good works and glorify your Father who is in heaven.

 ### Numbers that aren't verse numbers